 To ensure you’re meeting FDA and global standards, enroll in this proven EduQuest course, which has successfully trained thousands of medical device quality professionals worldwide since 2008.

 Learn straight from the source – former FDA inspectors, rule-makers, and trainers from the global consulting team of EduQuest, headquartered near Washington, DC.
-Your instructors include Denise Dion, one of the co-authors and trainers of FDA’s Quality System Inspection Technique (QSIT), the founding editor and co-author of FDA’s “bible” for inspectors, the Investigations Operations Manual (IOM), and a member of FDA's original Design Control Inspections Strategy team.
+Your instructors include Martin Browning, one of the co-authors of FDA's Quality System Regulation (21 CFR Part 820) and a senior policy-maker and field investigator for FDA for 22 years.

 The goal of this training course is to give you real-world, step-by-step compliance information -- not only to meet the regulations, but also to ensure you're making the most safe and effective products possible.
 Through plain-English instruction, detailed course materials, and interactive exercises that reinforce the lessons (not to mention making the classroom more fun and interesting), you learn to cost-effectively comply with FDA’s quality system rules and related international standards.